 A 3D Op Wolf style blaster featuring 2000 AD’s Barbie lookalike Psi-Judge Anderson gunning down the evil Judge Death’s zombie hordes.
-Unlike previous games of this genre, Judge Death actually showed your hand clasping the lethal Lawgiver (gun favoured by Mega City One Judges), though aiming and shooting was via the usual crosshairs.
-Strange thing about this game is that a company called Novatrade is credited on this (full?) version ready to download.
-The game seems full enough.
-Its not a brilliant game, but for its
+Unlike previous games of this genre, Judge Death actually showed your hand clasping the lethal Lawgiver (gun favoured by Mega City One Judges), though aiming and shooting was via the usual cross hairs.
+The strange thing about this game is that a company called Novatrade is credited on this (full?) version ready to download.
+We think Novatrade was some kind of side label for Andromedia in Hungary.

-time… it looked good stuff.
-But interestingly Ross Sillifant found a screen which doesn’t seem to be in the game, which suggests there could well be more out there!
-Can anyone confirm?
-Andromedia software were actually behind the game (Based in Hungary).
-The main problem with the game was that they apparently used Koala Pad to design all the backgrounds, and unfortunately the C64 did not have the power to shift them around effectively.
-Pirahna were actually quite miffed with the conversion.
-SIR was drafted in to make the graphics “Less clean”, and add some graffiti around the place.
+Graphic artist Stephen Robertson (SIR) was drafted in to make the graphics “Less clean”, and add some graffiti around the place.
 SIR did do some nice Dark Judges sprites in addition to his work, but these were sadly never used.
-Pirahna software sadly went under with their debts, and this game was caught up in it all.
-A lot of publicity went into this game, and this you can see on the Scans pages.
+Piranha software sadly went under with their debts, and this game was caught up in it all.
+A lot of publicity went into this game, and some of this you can see within the scans area.